lehet005/YeoMEAN/README.md

 ## Dependencies to run:

 You will need to have some global dependencies installed.
-Ask Brian if these are installed on the machine you are on.
-If not, have him run these as root for you:
+These should be installed, if not, have Brian run these as root for you:

 ```sh
 $ npm install -g yo && npm install -g grunt && npm install -g generator-angular-fullstack